 Do I need a teacher?

-Well yes and no, it depends of you or your child.
+Well yes and no, it depends on you or your child.
 Many music legends were self-taught, those days aspiring musicians are also learning through youtube videos.
 It’s a possibility!
 It depends on what kind of learner you or your child are.
-You can always try (or your child) by yourself for few weeks and see how it goes.
+You can always try (or your child) by yourself for a few weeks and see how it goes.
 If it’s not going that great, find an experienced teacher in your area.
 It’s always best to get in-person lessons.
-Be careful though to find someone that provides structure, someone that teach you how to sight read music (and not only the watered-down tablature) and someone that you feel comfortable with.
+Be careful though to find someone that provides structure, someone that teaches you how to sight read music (and not only the watered-down tablature), and someone with whom you feel comfortable.
 You can ask for referrals to local college music teachers.
 They might even have some spare time to teach private lessons.